nytimes/kyt/README.md

 1. Install [Node.js](https://nodejs.org/) (v6.0+ required).
 2. Create a directory and initialize npm - `npm init`
-3. `npm install --save kyt`
+3. `npm install -g kyt-cli`
-4. `node_modules/.bin/kyt setup` - This will set up your project with application and configuration files so that you can get started with kyt.
-Learn more about [setup](/docs/commands.md#setup).
+4. `kyt-cli setup -d my-kyt-project` - This will set up your project with application and configuration files so that you can get started with kyt.
+Learn more about [setup](/docs/kytCli.md).
 5. `npm run dev`
 6. Check out `http://localhost:3000`

-We recommend installing kyt as a dependency in your project.

 ## How it Works